DenysReryt/Falsk_MyStocks/documentation/SRS.md

 + Display list of stocks for selected user;
 + Updating list of stocks for selected user (adding, editing, removing);
 + Filtering by price for stocks;
-+ Filtering by sum for list of users for selected stock and for list of stocks for selected user;
++ Filtering by sum for list of stocks for selected user;
 + Filtering by registration date for users.

 **Home page:**